The Survival Bandit Problem: A Regret-wise Pareto-optimal Policy

+Proposition~\ref{proba_survival_exploit_dbl} shows that the progressively increasing exploration of EXPLOIT-UCB-DOUBLE is reasonable from the perspective of the probability of ruin, because it maintains the probability of ruin almost as small as the one of an EXPLOIT policy, which is ruin-wise Pareto-optimal.

-Finally, the following proposition shows that the cumulative reward given no ruin is asymptotically equal to the best possible expected reward, whose proof can be found in Appendix~\ref{reward_exploit_dbl_proof}. \begin{proposition} The reward of EXPLOIT-UCB-DOUBLE given no ruin is bounded from below by
+The next proposition shows that this progressively increasing exploration is also reasonable from the perspective of the reward maximization.
+The next proposition, whose proof can be found in Appendix~\ref{reward_exploit_dbl_proof}, shows that, in the case when there is no ruin, the expected cumulative reward of EXPLOIT-UCB-DOUBLE is asymptotically equal to the best possible expected reward. \begin{proposition} Let $n$ be such that $n\xrightarrow{T\to+\infty} +\infty$ and that $n = o(T^{1/4})$.
+Then, the reward given no ruin of EXPLOIT-UCB-DOUBLE with input parameter $n$ is bounded from below by

 \end{proposition}